davefoxy/SwiftBomb/README.md

 ```ruby
 pod "SwiftBomb"
 ```

+## A Note About Swift 3
+SwiftBomb 0.7.0 marks the library being converted to Swift 3.
+If your project is not ready to move to Swift 3 yet, you can use the older version by pointing your Podfile to version `0.6.2`.
+Additionally, you can still view the [0.6.2 documentation](http://cocoadocs.org/docsets/SwiftBomb/0.6.2/) online.

 ## Setup
 Before accessing the framework, you must configure it with your API key (get one from [http://www.giantbomb.com/api](http://www.giantbomb.com/api)) and optional desired logging level and user agent.
 Typically you do this in your application delegate during startup: